chionger/3.-First-Full-Stack---Flask/index.md

 # MOTIVATION

-### Information that are relevant to bedside care should be available whenever the data is updated and automatically updated to the place that it is required.
+### Information that are relevant to bedside care should be available whenever the data is updated and be automatically available at the place that it is required.

 # ENVISAGED SYSTEM

-### In the envisaged system, the current infrastructure would remain and a typical ward would be equipped with server which would contain a subset of the patient related data which would be
+### In the envisaged system, the current infrastructure would remain and a typical ward would be equipped with server which would contain a subset of the patient related data to supply to the various patient headboard displays.

-- Bulleted
+{{< caption >}}The [Amazon Rainforest](https://en.wikipedia.org/wiki/Amazon_rainforest) contains a multitude of species.{{< /caption >}}

 and patient
 ![image](https://user-images.githubusercontent.com/4100494/118657749-520c4e80-b81e-11eb-8bec-effb922a2f91.png)

+- Bulleted
+-
 # PROTOTYPE

-{{< caption >}}The [Amazon Rainforest](https://en.wikipedia.org/wiki/Amazon_rainforest) contains a multitude of species.{{< /caption >}}

 This project involves the design and development of a stack using a.
 Flask (Python), SQLAlchemy, wtforms, mySQL b. uWSGI c.
 NGINX